amazon-archives/amazon-cognito-identity-js/README.md

 For an example using babel-webpack, see [babel-webpack example](https://github.com/aws/amazon-cognito-identity-js/tree/master/examples/babel-webpack).

+For a working example using angular, see [cognito-angular2-quickstart](https://github.com/awslabs/aws-cognito-angular2-quickstart).

 ## Usage

 The usage examples below use the unqualified names for types in the Amazon Cognito Identity SDK for JavaScript.
 Remember to import or qualify access to any of these types: